Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/PC-DC Server/README.md

 &nbsp;
 **For USB modem devices:**
-If not done already: On PS2 Linux, load the kernel driver for the USB modem device using the command below, then plug the device in and connect the Dreamcast modem to it.
+If not done already: On PS2 Linux, load the kernel module for the USB modem device using the command below, then plug the device in and connect the Dreamcast modem to it.
 ```bash
 /sbin/insmod acm
 ```

 &nbsp;
 **Alternatively: for Network Adapter modem devices:**
-If not done already: On PS2 Linux, load the kernel driver for the USB modem device using the command below, then plug the device in and connect the Dreamcast modem to it.
+If not done already: On PS2 Linux, load the [kernel driver](serial.o) for the Network Adapter modem device using the command below, then connect the Dreamcast modem to the device.
 ```bash
 /sbin/insmod /path/to/serial.o
 ```